abilandz/PH8124/Lecture_7/Lecture_7.md

 sleep 10s & sleep 20s & sleep 30s &
 ```

-With the above syntax, we have three instances of **sleep** command running in parallel in the background, started one after another.
+With the above syntax, we have three instances of **sleep** command running in parallel in the background, starting one after another.
 Note that when we use ```&``` to send some command input to the background, it is not necessary to terminate that command input with ```;```.
 Analogously, we can start off any other three commands to run in parallel in the background.

 Next, we will see how a process can be handled programmatically either via its _Process ID (PID)_ or its _Job Number_.

 **Process IDs and Job Numbers**

-**Linux** gives to each process the unique number, called _Process ID (PID)_, when the process was created.
-On the other hand, **Bash** gives to each job also the number, called _Job Number_, when some process was started in the current shell.
+**Linux** gives each process a unique number, called _Process ID (PID)_, when the process is created.
+On the other hand, **Bash** also gives each job the number, called _Job Number_, when some process was started in the current shell.
 Therefore, each process has a unique system-wide PID, while job numbers are unique only within the current terminal.
-Each terminal keeps track of its own job numbers, because each terminal runs its own shell instance.
+Each terminal keeps track of its own job numbers because each terminal runs its own shell instance.
 The PID of the running process is the same in all terminals.
 In general, we can handle programmatically in any terminal a running process via its PID, and in the specific terminal both with its PID and with a job number corresponding only to that specific terminal.

 The difference between PID and job number is illustrated with the following code snippet: